sigasi/sigasi_insights/manual/editor.md

 ### Comment Association

 Comments in HDL code are used to add extra information or documentation to that code.
-Sigasi uses certain rules to determine which comment belongs to which code.
+Sigasi Studio uses certain rules to determine which comment belongs to which code.
 This is important for documentation hovers, refactoring, formatting,...
 Which comment belongs to which exact code is subjective.

-Sigasi associates comments with HDL declarations with following rules:
+Sigasi Studio associates comments with HDL declarations with following rules:

 * If there is a declaration before a comment and in the same line, the comment is associated with this declaration.
 * In all other cases, the comment is associated with the next following declaration.